GoranButkovic/Euler_forward/README.md

 $$\ddot y+y=0$$

-using the forward Euler method.
+using the forward Euler method and the semi-implicit Euler method (symplectic Euler method).

 Forward Euler method applied to a conservative system like a simple harmonic oscillator will not show convergence because it is not a symplectic method.
 Fixing this is done via the Semi-implicit Euler method which is a canonical transformation (e.g. an symplectomorphism).